G33kDude/Neutron.ahk/README.md

 resources.
 Neutron's `Load()` method will detect when your script is compiled and read the dependencies from there instead of looking for files on the system.

+## Debugging Neutron

+Along with traditional methods of debugging AutoHotkey scripts, you can access the IE developer tools by invoking the Microsoft utility `IEChooser.exe`.
+This tool, located at `%SystemRoot%\System32\F12\IEChooser.exe`, allows you to choose an IE frame embedded into any application and attach the regular web debugger to it.

+This tool is part of the Windows 10 suite of debugging utilities introduced with Legacy Edge, and designed for debugging applications such as IE-based Office Add-ins.
+It also works pretty well for AHK scripts with embedded browser controls.

 ## Copyright Disclaimer

 The core components of this library have been released under the MIT license,